 In November 2019 the Ard Rí CNS Green Schools Committee met and finalised Ard Rí CNS’ Green Code.
 They found very hard to pick from all the entries.
 In fact the slogans and mottos were so good that the Green Schools Committee couldn’t pick just one.
 Having looked at the entries, the Green Schools Committee really liked two in particular.
 They combined parts of both entries and made the code which reads ‘do not litter because that is bitter, keep it clean to keep it green’.

 Well done to all the children who entered our recent Green Schools Poster competition.
-Congratulations to the seven winning posters below.
+Congratulations to the eight winning posters below.

 Every Friday at our whole school assembly Máistir Darragh awards the tidiest classroom with the ‘smile’ mat.
 Here are some of the previous winners!

 As part of the Green Schools Flag Award, we’ve completed an action plan.
 So far we have achieved four of our seven overall goals.
 These goals were: